Legal Advice for Collaborative Divorce — 74 results

 There has been a growing recognition over the past few decades that courtroom divorce, an adversarial process that pits husband against wife, is a dreadful and harmful method to resolve... more

-Written by attorney Howard M Lewis, about 2 years ago.
+Written by attorney Howard M Lewis, over 2 years ago.

 In Collaborative Divorce, lawyers and spouses have one goal, the collaborative resolution of all issues-without the threat of trial.
 This goal is established ahead of time in a contract... more